 A UX writer drafts multiple copies for a single option/button.
 They merge the data collected from research into their writing to drive cohesive product narratives.
 With this data, they iterate multiple times for a single microcopy.

 Considering different aspects of UX designers and content strategists, a UX writer drafts microcopies in multiple ways.
-This can also include multiple design options for each iteration; thus, the spectrum of final choice is broad.
+This can also include various design options for each iteration; thus, the spectrum of final choice is broad.

 The final choice for a microcopy depends on whatever iteration helps the users most and follows the business and product goals.
 Hence, the winning choice has to undergo various tests to cross-check target goals.